mikeyPower/final-year-group-project/README.txt

     7. You will know be brought to the Guestlist page for that event with the updated list
     8. To remove a guest from the list click remove on the row of the specific guest

-Feature Number 5 Update Event
+Feature Number 5 Administrator Update Event
 Steps:
     1. Navigate and click on "Event" in the navigation bar
     2. Click "View"